Imagine you’re a scam artist looking for a vulnerable group to prey on.

 Now that you’ve gotten inside the head of those who might be preying on you or someone you love, take a few minutes to study some common college scams.

 1. Tuition scam

-Someone calls claiming to be with administration or admissions.
+Someone calls claiming to be with your school’s administration or admissions.
 They warn that your tuition is late and as a result, you’ll be dropped from your classes today.
 You’re ordered to pay immediately, over the phone, with a credit or prepaid card.

 2. Bad behavior

 Solution: If you’re going to do anything at college you wouldn’t do in front of your parents or a prospective employer, think twice.
-If you’re around people you don’t know, and/or have been drinking, think 10 or 20 times.
+If you’re around people you don’t know, and/or you have been drinking, think 10 or 20 times.

 3. Fake credit cards … and real ones

 The Credit Card Accountability, Responsibility, and Disclosure (CARD) Act of 2009 banned banks from heavy credit card marketing on campus, but that doesn’t mean banks and card companies don’t still actively pursue college students.

 Credit cards and other accounts that are heavily solicited are the ones most likely to be loaded with bad terms, big fees and high interest rates.
 Even worse, some credit card solicitations might be disguising an identity thief.
 Tread carefully.

 Solution: If you need a credit card, don’t respond to one that solicits you.
 Instead, do your own hunt for the best card.
 The best deals in many areas of life, including credit cards, are often the least advertised, so look around online (we have a credit card search here) and at local banks and credit unions.
 Compare fees, terms and conditions, then make an informed decision.